Skip to main content

 The regulators prepare annually, for each MSA and the nonmetropolitan portion of each state, an aggregate disclosure statement of small business and small farm lending by all institutions subject to reporting of that data (all except “small” retail banks and thrifts).

 Therefore, the redrawn MSA boundaries might have an impact on your institution’s CRA compliance.
 Each bank and thrift with the affected counties in its CRA AA should review its delineation to make sure that the changes do not require an adjustment to those delineations.
-If any adjustments are needed, they should be made by April 1 – when any updating of CRA public files must be accomplished (including the map of your CRA AA).
+Make any adjustments by April 1, when you must complete any updating of CRA public files (including the map of your CRA AA).

 Links